-These would include mum plants, kalanchoe, cyclamen, begonia, violets and others that generate a bloom for the use of the color at certain times of the year.
-These plants should be kept moist but not sitting in a container of water.
-Standing water would prevent the soil from allowing air transfer to occur between the roots and the air.
-Most of these plants like a bright light and no direct sun which may cause sunburn of the leaves.
+A Gerbera plant is an annual blooming plant, suitable to be appreciated indoors, then transferred outside to the garden once it has finished blooming.
+They should be kept moist but not sitting in a container of water - would prevent the soil from allowing air transfer to occur between the roots and the air.
+These plants like a bright light and no direct sun which may cause sunburn of the leaves.